lululau/alidash/HOMEBREW.md

 ### 1. Create a Homebrew Tap Repository

-Create a new repository named `homebrew-tali` on GitHub (the `homebrew-` prefix is required).
+Create a new repository named `homebrew-alidash` on GitHub (the `homebrew-` prefix is required).

 ### 2. Add the Formula

-Copy the `tali.rb` file to the root of your `homebrew-tali` repository.
+Copy the `alidash.rb` file to the root of your `homebrew-alidash` repository.

 ### 3. Update the Formula

-Before publishing, update the following fields in `tali.rb`:
+Before publishing, update the following fields in `alidash.rb`:

 - **homepage**: Update to your actual repository URL
 - **url**: Update to point to your release tarball